utsavkarkee/photosync/docs/docs/administration/postgres-standalone.md

 ### Updating pgvecto.rs

-When installing a new version of pgvecto.rs, you will need to manually update the extension by connecting to the Immich database and running `ALTER EXTENSION vectors UPDATE;`.
+When installing a new version of pgvecto.rs, you will need to manually update the extension by connecting to the  Photosync  database and running `ALTER EXTENSION vectors UPDATE;`.

 ### Common errors

 #### Permission denied for view

-If you get the error `driverError: error: permission denied for view pg_vector_index_stat`, you can fix this by connecting to the Immich database and running `GRANT SELECT ON TABLE pg_vector_index_stat TO <immichdbusername>;`.
+If you get the error `driverError: error: permission denied for view pg_vector_index_stat`, you can fix this by connecting to the  Photosync  database and running `GRANT SELECT ON TABLE pg_vector_index_stat TO <immichdbusername>;`.

 [vectors-install]: https://docs.pgvecto.rs/getting-started/installation.html